Sz-Tim/isRev/ms/msDraft.md

 Mid-peaks show highest diversity >300m from the mountain base and with at least 25% greater diversity than at the base.
 Low plateaus with mid-peaks have highest diversity at least 300m from the base with high diversity across the lowest 300m.
 In increasing patterns, diversity increases with elevation.
-U-shaped patterns show highest diversity toward the base and summit, with depressed diversity at intermediate elevations.
 No pattern was recorded when none of these definitions were met and the richness showed no consistent pattern across elevations.
 Though more patterns are possible [@McCain2009], the datasets here were characterized well by these five patterns.